• Skip to primary navigation

 The main concern of anyone traveling to Peru should be altitude sickness.

-As part of any Peru travel itinerary, you’ll most likely want to visit the sights of the Peruvian topography which includes some of the highest natural and man-made wonders in the world.
+With any Peru itinerary, you’ll most likely want to visit the sights of the Peruvian topography which includes some of the world’s highest natural and man-made wonders.
+See places such as Ausangate and Chachapoyas

 Safety Facts about Peru